 Our work towards a sustainable Cambridge

-Tackling climate change continues to be a key policy priority for the council.
-Following the climate change agreement in Paris in December 2015, which agreed to limit global temperature increases to 1.5°C and the need to achieve zero net global carbon emissions by the second half of this century to achieve this commitment, the council has set an aspiration in its new Climate Change Strategy (2016-21) to achieve zero carbon status for Cambridge by 2050.
+The climate change agreement in Paris in December 2015 agreed to limit global temperature increases to 1.5°C and the need to achieve zero net global carbon emissions by the second half of this century to achieve this.

 Climate Change Strategy 2016-2021